Didactic Conferences - Maternal-Fetal Medicine Fellowship

 The Department of Obstetrics Gynecology and Reproductive Sciences reserves Friday morning for protected didactic time.
 Grand rounds are held at 0800H, and the fellows are expected to both attend and present at these conferences.
 A 1000H obstetric-specific didactic session is held several times a month consisting of resident presentations of cases seen over the previous week.
 Once a month, this time period is devoted to a departmental journal club.
 The fellows participate as faculty in the discussion of each case or article and may provide teaching points as well as critical evaluation of the case or topic of the resident’s presentation.

 The fellowship curriculum is presented through five major didactic sessions each week.
-The foremost of these sessions is the Maternal-Fetal Medicine Fellows Seminar Series, which occurs Fridays at 1200 Noon.
+The foremost of these sessions is the Maternal-Fetal Medicine Fellows Seminar Series, which occurs Tuesdays at 7:30 am and this one hour time period is protected didactic time for the fellows.
 These seminars, directed at the level of fellow, are presented 75% of the time by MFM faculty and guest faculty and 25% of the time by MFM fellows.
-These seminars take place after the weekly MFM division meeting held Fridays at 1100 to 1200H, during which in-depth case-based discussions related to complex patients (presented by the fellows), management protocols and maternal and fetal pathophysiology are undertaken by fellows and MFM attending faculty.
+In addition, a weekly MFM division meeting is held Fridays at 1100 to 1200H, during which in-depth case-based discussions related to complex patients (presented by the fellows), management protocols and maternal and fetal pathophysiology are undertaken by fellows and MFM attending faculty.
 This 1100-1300H period is protected didactic time for the fellows.

 A fetal therapy meeting is held each Thursday at 1000 for review and management planning of fetal patients with known anomalies and or genetic disorders that make up the fetal therapy patient population.